yc-alex-xu/go/doc/diff.md

 ## types
  go 一方面是strict type, “type Celsius float64” 就定义了一种新type,不允许自动转换；另外一方面 In any case, a conversion never fails at run time.

+ Go’s types fall into four categories:
+ * basic types:  Integers,Floating-Point Numbers,Complex Numbers,Booleans, Strings,Constants
+ * aggregate types: array,struct
- Go’s types fall into four categories: **basic types, aggregate types, reference types, and interface types**. 前两种各种语言都差不多。Reference types are a diverse group that includes pointers,slices, maps, **functions**, and channels , but what they have in common is that they all refer to program variables or state **indirectly**, so that the effect of an operation applied to one reference is observed by all copies of that reference.
+ * reference types: includes pointers,slices, maps, **functions**, and channels , but what they have in common is that they all refer to program variables or state **indirectly**, so that the effect of an operation applied to one reference is observed by all copies of that reference.
+ * interface types

 array: